simpeg/simpeg/README.rst

 Electromagnetics
 ----------------

-If you are using the electromagnetics module of simpeg, please cite:
+If you are using the electromagnetics module of SimPEG, please cite:

     Lindsey J. Heagy, Rowan Cockett, Seogi Kang, Gudni K. Rosenkjaer, Douglas W. Oldenburg, A framework for simulation and inversion in electromagnetics, Computers & Geosciences, Volume 107, 2017, Pages 1-19, ISSN 0098-3004, http://dx.doi.org/10.1016/j.cageo.2017.06.018.